ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning: Ablation Study

 We thoroughly analyze the key aspects of our approach.
 We first consider the significance of alignment pre-training and the referring question answering task.
 Furthermore, we evaluate the impact of the COT answer and each task on the effectiveness of our approach.
 We put more experiments in Appendix Sec.C, including the significance of arXiv data and generation of equivalent questions on the effectiveness and robustness of our approach.
 We adopt ChartAst-D to illustrate the superiority of our designed ChartSFT, as well as to emphasize the importance of the training strategy.

 \textbf{The impact of alignment pretraining.} We initially validate the importance of alignment pretraining.
-Table \ref{tab:ablation} shows that using only multitask instruction tuning falls considerably behind two-stage training strategies.
-Exact numerical recognition greatly influences mathematical calculation accuracy, leading to a 19.9\% and 4.1\% performance drop for MathQA and ChartQA-human tasks.
-Non-mathematical tasks see a 13.9\% decrease in OpenCQA compared to the original.
+We ensure that the "Ours w/o align" version of the model is trained for the same number of iterations as the full ChartAssistant model.
+Table \ref{tab:ablationocr} shows that using only multitask instruction tuning falls considerably behind two-stage training strategies.
+Exact numerical recognition greatly influences mathematical calculation accuracy, leading to a 9.8\% and 3.2\% performance drop for MathQA and ChartQA-human tasks.
 We think alignment pre-training, which allows the model to learn chart-table correlations, helps the model better adapt during multitask instruction tuning than handling these processes separately \cite{liu2023visual}.

 \textbf{The impact of referring question answering task.} In our experiments, we have observed that integrating referring question answering into multitask instruction tuning training can enhance the model's performance in other tasks.
-As shown in table \ref{tab:ablation}, incorporating the referring question answering task leads to improvements across almost all tasks, particularly in tasks requiring mathematical reasoning.
-For instance, the average performance in ChartQA improves by 3.0\%, and in MathQA, it improves by 9.9\%.
+As shown in table \ref{tab:ablationocr}, incorporating the referring question answering task leads to improvements across almost all tasks, particularly in tasks requiring mathematical reasoning.
+For instance, the average performance in ChartQA improves by 3.1\%, and in MathQA, it improves by 11.9\%.
 We believe that this task strengthens the model’s ability to understand the visual elements and their relationship in the chart, which contributing to overall performance enhancement \cite{zhang2023gpt4roi,chen2023shikra}.